M E D I A T I O N 1 0 1

 Is mediation confidential?

-In most cases, yes—mediation is private and confidential (with some legal exceptions like threats of harm or abuse/neglect reporting requirements, depending on the situation and location).
+In most cases, yes—mediation is private and confidential, (with some legal exceptions like threats of harm or abuse/neglect reporting requirements, depending on the situation and location).
 Your specific confidentiality rules will be explained before you begin.

 -